Joao-Fernandes-Silva/Codewars-challenges/6 kyu/Challenges6kyu.md

 ### 12. Parity Outlier
 - **Description**: given an array (which will have a length of at least 3, but could be very large) containing integers.
 The array is either entirely comprised of odd integers or entirely comprised of even integers except for a single integer N. Write a method that takes the array as an argument and returns this "outlier" N.

 - **Examples**:
 [2, 4, 0, 100, 4, 11, 2602, 36] -->  11 (the only odd number)

 [160, 3, 1719, 19, 11, 13, -21] --> 160 (the only even number)

+### 13. Counting Duplicates
+- **Description**: Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.

+- **Examples**:
+"abcde" -> 0 # no characters repeats more than once "aabbcde" -> 2 # 'a' and 'b'
+"aabBcde" -> 2 # 'a' occurs twice and 'b' twice (`b` and `B`) "indivisibility" -> 1 # 'i' occurs six times "Indivisibilities" -> 2 # 'i' occurs seven times and 's' occurs twice "aA11" -> 2 # 'a' and '1'
+"ABBA" -> 2 # 'A' and 'B' each occur twice